carbon-design-system/carbon/CONTRIBUTING.md

 ### 1. Find or Create an Issue

-[Find an issue](https://github.ibm.com/Bluemix/pattern-library/issues), assign yourself so we know that you're working on it.
+[Find an issue](https://github.ibm.com/Bluemix/pattern-library/issues), assign yourself so we know what you're working on it.

 If you can't find an issue:
   - [Create a new issue](https://github.ibm.com/Bluemix/pattern-library/issues/new)